WHITE, A. Lois;

 600 x 750mm (image); 780 x 930mm (frame)

-For much of her life, A. Lois White was critically undervalued, both because her style was not thought particularly avant-garde (she was no lover of abstraction), and because her preferred subject-matter was not comfortingly local.
-However, following her rediscovery by Te Whanganui-a-Tara gallerist Peter McLeavey in the 1970s, and the staging of a major touring exhibition in the 1990s, her paintings have come to be recognised for their idiosyncratic poetry.
-‘Idiosyncratic’ is really the word for White’s work, which looks and feels like that of no other artist from Aotearoa (though there are resonances with figures such as May Smith, Margaret Thompson, James Turkington, and George Woods).
+White’s work looks and feels like that of no other artist from Aotearoa (though there are resonances with figures such as May Smith, Margaret Thompson, James Turkington, and George Woods).
 None of her contemporaries embraced the rhythmic compositions associated with Art Deco as passionately or thoroughly as she did.
 None was as dedicated to experimenting with the type of the ‘history painting’.

-The date of Sleeping is not known, but it is likely relatively late, since it is painted on canvas board, lacks the stippling typical of earlier works, and features figures with more robust physical features.
-A noticeably similar work, Sleep, is dated 1958.[1]
-Given the greater confidence of Sleeping, it is possible that it was painted following the artist’s first and only trip to Europe in 1961.
+Sleeping is undated, but it is likely a relatively late work, since it is painted on canvas board, lacks the stippling typical of earlier pieces, and includes figures with more robust physical features.
+A similar work, Sleep, is dated 1958.
+Given the greater confidence of Sleeping, it is possible that it was made after the artist’s first and only European excursion in 1961.
+She travelled in the company of Ida Eise, who was her teacher and later colleague at Elam, her lifelong friend, and possibly a romantic partner.

 [2] Nicola Green, By the Waters of Babylon: The Art of A. Lois White (Tāmaki Makaurau: Auckland City Art Gallery/David Bateman, 1993), 109.